Loading Now

 Q: How do common medications affect our gut health?

-Studies have found that drugs like antibiotics and proton pump inhibitors can significantly change our gut microbiome.
+A: Studies have found that drugs like antibiotics and proton pump inhibitors can significantly change our gut microbiome.
 These changes can affect how we digest food, how well drugs work, and cause side effects.

 Q: Why is gut health important?